ShepherdJerred-homework/seminar-presentation/PITCHME.md

 glBindBuffer(GL_ARRAY_BUFFER, glVboName);
 ```

-^
+Note:

-This is a very common pattern -- creating a name and binding it
+* This is a very common pattern -- creating a name and binding it

 ---